Running Shoes vs Training Shoes – What’s the Difference

 Running Shoes vs Training Shoes

-To understand why you should select one pair of shoes over the other, you need to understand the differences between running and training shoes.
+To understand why you should select one pair of shoes over the other, you need to understand what the differences between running shoes and training shoes are:

 Running and Training Shoes Support Different Movements